PROFILE

 least corrupt country by Transparency

-International in 2005, ahead of many European
+International in 2008 (36th worldwide, ahead of

-November 2005, Standard & Poor’s once again
+Africa.
+In November 2005, Standard & Poor's once

-assigned Botswana an "A" grade credit rating.
+again assigned Botswana an "A" grade credit

-countries in central Europe, East Asia, and
+above many countries in central Europe, East

-Latin America.
+Asia, and Latin America.

 U.S. investment in Botswana remains at